 What causes dry skin?

 Dry skin happens when the natural lipids on your skin are taken away and this is usually due to external factors.
-Here are just a few reasons why you might have dry skin:
+Here are just a few examples of what causes dry skin:

 Symptoms of dry skin

 If you have dry skin then you’ll probably notice that it flakes off very easily.
 When you wash your face, arms or hands you might feel that your skin is tighter than it should be.